-The eight stages follow a logical sequence from determining the market needs that the operation is intended to meet, through to checking the extent to which this is being achieved.
+The various elements that make up a food and beverage operation can be summarised into the eight stages of the Food Service Cycle.
+The eight stages follow a logical sequence from determining the market needs that the operation is intended to meet, through to checking whether this is actually being achieved, as illustrated in Figure 1.1.
 Food service operations are therefore concerned with: